ktolonen/ultiorganizer/README.md

 docker exec ultiorganizer sh -c 'docker-php-ext-install mysql gettext gd mbstring && apachectl restart'
 ```

-Now you should be able to connect to your development Ultiorganizer by poiniting your browser to <http://localhost:8080/>
+Now you should be able to connect to your development Ultiorganizer by opening your browser to <http://localhost:8080/>